 Provide a hard copy of the final reservation list to the ushers on the morning of the service.

-Create a protocol for seating walk-in attendees and/refusing walk-ins should the service be full allowable capacity.
+Create a protocol for seating walk-in attendees and/refusing walk-ins should the service be full to allowable capacity.

 Day of Service:

-Sexton or ushers will confirm that there is ample supply of soap and paper towels in each of the restrooms that will open.
+Sexton or ushers will confirm that there is ample supply of soap and paper towels (as well as any disinfecting wipes needed for faucets, toilet handles, etc.) in each of the restrooms that will open.

 Set up a table for greeters with a plastic barrier shield, COVID-19 precautions sign, hand sanitizer, no-touch thermometers, extra face masks, a no-touch basket for collecting Event Disclosure and Screening forms, blank copies of the Event Disclosure and Screening forms, and baskets for sanitized pens and used pens.